 Re-Opening of the Pettit Center

-The Pettit National Ice Center is opening one rink on June 15 and the second one on June 22 with restricted activities.
-Usage will be open only to contract ice users, including skaters and coaches only in those groups, initially.
-We are adding some figure skating sessions for the week of the 22nd for which skaters will contract individually, in advance.
+The Pettit National Ice Center is opened one rink on June 15 and the second one on June 22 with restricted activities.
+Usage is open only to contract hockey and figure skating ice users, including skaters and coaches only in those groups, at this point.

-Sorry, there is no open public skating nor use of the run walk track until August, maybe late July.
+Sorry, there is no open public skating and nor use of the run walk track until at least August.
 Skating School sessions this summer are cancelled and will resume in September.

-No spectators and parents are allowed in the Center (required to remain outside the front doors), at this point.
+No spectators and parents are allowed in the Center (required to remain outside the front doors).
 We continue to be restricted in the number of people in the building and have placed emphasis on maximizing the safety for the skaters and coaches within a tight ice schedule and our capacity to manage and control a healthy environment in the arena.
 Thank you for understanding.

 General rules and procedures related to opening the of Center: